 SI.
-Intellectual Property based on traditional Owned/ Acquired Benefit shared Basis of calculating No knowledge (Yes/No) (Yes / No) benefit share Not Applicable
+No Intellectual Property based on traditional knowledge Owned/ Acquired (Yes/No) Benefit shared (Yes / No) Basis of calculating benefit share Not Applicable

 5 Details of corrective actions taken or underway, based on any adverse order in intellectual property related disputes wherein usage of traditional knowledge is involved.